SolidHal/noisedeck/README.md

 https://www.crowdsupply.com/mnt/pocket-reform

 TODO:
-order:
-usbc power delivery port, trackpad

-figure out hinges
-find flush (chamfered?) m3 bolts for hinges
+find countersunk m3 bolts for hinges, figure out nut placement

-figure out upper top case, and spacing for left/right edges of btrfld
-- test with unfolded/folded

-add supports for upper side of btrfld, on top of batteries

-angled and magnetic usb cable for btrfld
+angled and magnetic(is this a feature?) usb cable for btrfld

+figure out long bolts and holes to hold together the case

 place ports:
 usbc power delivery controller